nih-cfde/training-rstudio-binder/README.md

 3) build a [new pangeo binder](https://binder.pangeo.io/)
 4) add the binder badge + brief description to this readme doc (including the repo branch)

-Important steps:
+Important reminders:

 - `r-base` needs to be in the `environment.yml` file so that R is installed
+- in the pangeo binder form:
+  - specify Github branch to point binder to
-- in the pangeo binder form, change "Path to a notebook file (optional)" dropdown to "URL" from "File".
+  - change "Path to a notebook file (optional)" dropdown to "URL" from "File".
 Type `rstudio` so the binder opens Rstudio.
 - do not merge branches to `main` or delete branches that existing binders are pointing to, otherwise those binders will not work anymore!

 This binder (on `basic-rstudio`) only has R installed: